minamahdian/visualization/02_activities/assignments/assignment_3.md

 - Using Python and one other data visualization software (Excel or free alternative, Tableau Public, any other tool you prefer), create two distinct visualizations from your dataset of choice.
 The data source: https://data.ontario.ca/dataset/aggregated-ontario-greenhouse-vegetable-production/resource/ab6ecf23-e711-48c8-ba61-5cae07a3dc3f.
 ![alt text](image.png)
+Figure 1:The correlation between different featues of the dataset.

 ![alt text](image-1.png)
+Firgure 2: The correlation of Harvested area, price and production in Ontario.

 ![alt text](image-2.png)
+Figures 3: The Change in harvested area and vegtabel area from 1994-2024 in Ontario.
+This plot shows the harvested area and price of vegetables in Ontario from 1994 to 2024.
+Data for harvested area is unavailable from 1994 to 2006, but from 2007 onward, there has been a general increase in harvested area.
+Vegetable prices peaked in 1995 and 1999, while 2009 recorded the lowest price during the observed period.

 - For each visualization, describe and justify:
     > What software did you use to create your data visualization?